 I see untrusted certificate warnings for every page and I am unable to browse the Internet.

 Advanced security features including HTTPS traffic inspection require users to install and trust the Cloudflare root certificate on their machine or device.
 If you are installing certificates manually on all of your devices, these steps will need to be performed on each new device that is to be subject to HTTP Filtering.
 To install the Cloudflare root certificate, follow the steps found .

 I see a Cloudflare Gateway error page when browsing to a website.

 We present an HTTP error page in the following cases:

 An untrusted certificate is presented from the origin to Gateway.
 Gateway will consider a certificate is untrusted if any of these three conditions are true:

 - The server certificate issuer is unknown or is not trusted by the service.

 - The server certificate is revoked and fails a CRL check (OSCP checking coming soon)

 - There is at least one expired certificate in the certificate chain for the server certificate

-- Common certificate errors occur.
+Common certificate errors occur.
 For example, in the event of a certificate common name mismatch.
 The SSL certificate on the edge needs to cover the requested hostname or else a 526 Insecure upstream error will be presented.